 Methanex (MEOH) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the methanol supplier had gained 10.19% over the past month.
-This has outpaced the Basic Materials sector's gain of 7.06% and the S&P 500's gain of 5.85% in that time.
+Prior to today's trading, shares of the methanol supplier had lost 0.58% over the past month.
+This has lagged the Basic Materials sector's gain of 5.04% and the S&P 500's gain of 0.17% in that time.

-Investors will be hoping for strength from Methanex as it approaches its next earnings release, which is expected to be April 27, 2022.
-In that report, analysts expect Methanex to post earnings of $2.05 per share.
-This would mark year-over-year growth of 91.59%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.17 billion, up 15.22% from the year-ago period.
+Methanex will be looking to display strength as it nears its next earnings release, which is expected to be April 27, 2022.
+On that day, Methanex is projected to report earnings of $2.09 per share, which would represent year-over-year growth of 95.33%.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.17 billion, up 15.22% from the prior-year quarter.

-MEOH's full-year Zacks Consensus Estimates are calling for earnings of $5.61 per share and revenue of $4.22 billion.
-These results would represent year-over-year changes of -6.97% and -4.52%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $5.61 per share and revenue of $4.22 billion, which would represent changes of -6.97% and -4.52%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for Methanex.
+Investors might also notice recent changes to analyst estimates for Methanex.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 5.15% higher within the past month.
-Methanex is currently a Zacks Rank #1 (Strong Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Methanex is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note Methanex's current valuation metrics, including its Forward P/E ratio of 9.73.
-This represents a discount compared to its industry's average Forward P/E of 11.62.
+Looking at its valuation, Methanex is holding a Forward P/E ratio of 9.83.
+For comparison, its industry has an average Forward P/E of 11.94, which means Methanex is trading at a discount to the group.

 The Chemical - Diversified industry is part of the Basic Materials sector.
-This group has a Zacks Industry Rank of 161, putting it in the bottom 37% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 168, which puts it in the bottom 34% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.